SillyTavern/SillyTavern-Docs/For Contributors/Writing-Extensions.md

 Use this to interact with the main app state.

+You can also use a globally defined window object: `SillyTavern.getContext()`.

 ### Importing from other files

-You can import variables and functions from other JS files.
+Unless you're building a bundled extension, you can import variables and functions from other JS files.

 For example, this code snipped will generate a reply from the currently selected API in the background: